– World management –

 The artist’s repertoire includes all major parts of the classic-romantic repertoire.
 Especially with her interpretation of Richard Wagner – Elisabeth, Elsa, Sieglinde, Senta, Isolde, Brünnhilde- and Richard Strauss – Marschallin, Arabella, Gräfin (Capriccio), Chrysothemis, Kaiserin (Frau ohne Schatten), Ariadne, Salome – Camilla Nylund is always anew setting artistic standards.

 In addition to her active work on the international opera stages, she is also a regular guest in all major concert halls – Konzerthaus and Philharmonie Berlin, Herkulessaal Munich, “Isarphilharmonie” Munich, Gewandhaus Leipzig, Concertgebouw Amsterdam, Wiener Musikverein, Wiener Konzerthaus, Elbphilharmonie Hamburg, Tonhalle Zürich, in Rome, at the BBC Proms, in Philadel-phia, Cleveland, Boston.

 Both within the opera and concert field Camilla Nylund is working with all major Maestri of our time – such as Zubin Mehta, Sir Simon Rattle, Esa-Pekka Salonen, Christian Thielemann, Andris Nelsons, Daniel Barenboim, Simone Young, Carina Kanellakis, Vladimir Jurowski, Gianandrea Noseda, Riccardo Muti, Marek Janowski and Susanna Mälkki.

 For many years Camilla Nylund has been giving distinction to the Bayreuth Festival.
 In 2011 the artist made her debut on the “Green Hill” as Elisabeth in Tannhäuser.
 In the following years she appeared as Sieglinde (Walküre), Eva (Meistersinger), as well as in the role of Elsa (Lohengrin), in which she could also be heard at the Bayreuth Festival 2022.

 In 2017 Camilla Nylund added an exciting new part to her repertoire: Marie in Wozzeck (Deutsche Oper am Rhein Düsseldorf).
 2021 saw her first Jenufa (Berlin State Opera).
 In January 2022 she celebrated an acclaimed debut at the Frankfurt Opera in the part of Eine Frau in Arnold Schönberg’s monodrama Erwartung.
 The highlights of the 2021/22 season were her debuts as Isolde (Tristan und Isolde) and Brünnhilde (Walküre) at Zurich Opera.
-The debuts of the Siegfried and Götterdämmerung Brünnhilde will follow in the following seasons.
-The opera world is also eagerly awaiting Camilla Nylund’s debut as Katerina (Lady Macbeth of Mzensk – Hamburg State Opera).
+Her interpretation of Katerina (Lady Macbeth of Mzensk) in a new production at the Hamburg State Opera in January 2023 was enthusiastically received by audiences and press alike.
+The debuts of the Siegfried and Götterdämmerung Brünnhilde will follow in the next seasons also in Zurich.